George P. Marshall

 *George P. Marshall was born on this date in 1896.
 He was a white-American businessman and segregationist.

 George Preston Marshall was born in Grafton, West Virginia, where his parents, Thomas Hildebrand Marshall and Blanche Preston Marshall, owned the local newspaper.
 When he was a teenager, his family moved to Washington, D.C., after his father bought a laundromat business there.
-He attended Friends Select School, played baseball, and then briefly attended Randolph–Macon College before quitting school at age 18.
+He attended Friends Select School, played baseball, and then briefly attended Randolph–Mon College before quitting school at 18.

 He pursued acting and was an extra for a local theater, but he was drafted into World War I, although he did not leave the country.
-He was discharged from the army in December 1918.
+He was discharged from the Army in December 1918.
 Upon his father's death in 1919, he took over the 2-store laundromat business.
 In 1926, he financed the Washington Palace Five basketball team.
 The team folded in 1928.
 In 1920, Marshall married Elizabeth Morton, a former Ziegfeld Follies girl.
-They had two children, Catherine, and George P. Jr., who separated in 1928 and divorced in 1935.
+They had two children, Catherine and George P. Jr., who separated in 1928 and divorced in 1935.
 His mistress in the 1920s and 1930s was silent screen actress and Ziegfeld Follies dancer Louise Brooks.
-She gave him the nickname "Wet Wash" because he owned a laundry chain.
+She called him "Wet Wash" because he owned a laundry chain.
 He was married to film actress-author Corinne Griffith from 1936 to 1957.
 She referred to him in print as "The Marshall without a plan."

 In 1932, he and three other partners were awarded an NFL franchise for Boston.
 The team was known as the Boston Braves, as it played on the same field as baseball's Boston Braves.
 After the team incurred a $46,000 loss in its first season, Marshall's partners sold their interests to him.
 In 1933, he moved the team from Braves Field to Fenway Park, which the team shared with the Boston Red Sox.
 He hired coach "Lone Star" William Henry Dietz, who claimed to be part Sioux and changed the team's name from the Braves to the Redskins.
-Marshall said that he chose the name so that the team could keep its Native American logos.
-In 1946, he sold the laundromat business, having grown it to 57 locations.
+Marshall said he chose the name so the team could keep its Native American logos.
+1946, he sold the laundromat business, having grown it to 57 locations.

 In the 1950s, Marshall was the first NFL owner to embrace television.
 In 1960, Marshall opposed the addition of the Dallas Cowboys to the NFL, ending his team's stature as the only team south of the Mason–Dixon line.
 He only agreed to the addition after a rival acquired the rights to the fight song from the music writer and threatened to prohibit the team from playing it at games.
 In 1960, Marshall sold 25% of the team to Jack Kent Cooke for $350,000.
 Marshall was extremely frugal and did not let the team spend money on travel expenses and salaries.